-Set on 60 acres of rolling hills overlooking the Hudson River,
+Set on 60 acres overlooking the Hudson River, the Mount's campus

 Here's an overview of our campus buildings:

-multi-purpose room.
-The Chapel of the Most Holy Rosary is also
+center with historic details.
+The Chapel of the Most Holy Rosary

 Sakac Hall is a freshmen residence hall for